 Instructions

-- In a small bowl, mix the baking powder, salt and flour together until combined and then add it to the liquid mixture and lightly mix the batter. *IMPORTANT* In order to get fluffy pancakes, never over mix.
-A smooth batter will produce a chewy dry pancake, where as the lumps in the lumpy batter has air and chunks of flour bits which produces a nice fluffy (not dry) pancake. ?
-In order to prevent myself from over mixing I tell myself I’m only allowed to mix the batter 8-10 times max.
+- Add the dry pancake mixture to the wet pancake mix you previously made and lightly mix the batter. *IMPORTANT*In order to get fluffy pancakes, never over-mix the batter.
+A lumpy batter has air and chunks of flour bits which help produce a nice fluffy pancake.
+In order to prevent myself from over-mixing, I fold and mix the batter 8-10 times max.

 - Set the stove to medium low heat and add a tablespoon of oil and let it come to temperature and then add a dollop of butter to melt.

-- Let it cook for about 2 minutes until bubbles form.
+- Let it cook for about 2 minutes or until bubbles form.
 Then flip it to cook for another 1-2 minutes on the other side.

 Nutrition